graphdrawing/gd2024/pages/travel_accomodation.md

 ### by Car

 Vienna has a rather bad parking situation in the center.
 In case you are traveling by car we highly recommend to leave it in one of the “park+ride” P+R garages (an overview can be found [here](https://www.parken.at/page/7/park-&-ride-eine-idee-setzt-sich-durch) and [here](https://www.wien.info/en/travel-info/arrival-departure/park-ride-354906)).
 From there you can get into the local transportation system of the "Wiener Linien" (to subway (U-Bahn), tram (Straßenbahn), local bus (Bus)).

+## Getting around in Vienna

+**Public transport ‘‘Wiener Linien’’**

+**_<span style="color: red;">Service interruptions due to weather</span>_**

+_Certain parts of subway lines U2, U3, U4, U6 are currently not in service due to flooding.
+They are supposed to open again on Wednesday.
+Line U1, leading to the conference venue, is not affected.
+Check the [information by Wiener Linien](https://www.wienerlinien.at/news/hochwasserschutz-weiter-eingeschraenkter-betrieb-auf-u6-u4-u3-und-u2) for more details and use the WienMobil App ([iOS](https://apps.apple.com/at/app/wienmobil/id1107918142), [Android](https://play.google.com/store/apps/details?id=at.wienerlinien.wienmobillab&hl=de_AT&gl=US)) for planning your local trips using replacement buses and trams._

+Vienna has great public transport.
+You may ride via

+- Tram, in German called Straßenbahn,
+- Subway, in German called U-Bahn,
+- Train,
+- Bus,
+- Bicycle.

+The ["Wiener Linien"](https://www.wienerlinien.at/web/wl-en) tickets include the tram (Straßenbahn), subway (U-Bahn), regional trains (S-Bahn) and buses inside the core zone (which you will only leave if you travel beyond the subway system).

+**Plan with an App**

+For planning your trips we recommend the [iOS](https://apps.apple.com/at/app/wienmobil/id1107918142) and [Android](https://play.google.com/store/apps/details?id=at.wienerlinien.wienmobillab&hl=de_AT&gl=US) app *Wien Mobil*.
+Alternatively, Google maps has support for the Viennese transport system.

+**Tickets**

+Tickets can be bought in any subway station, inside the trams or with the bus driver.
+You can also buy tickets using the Wiener Linien app on [iOS](https://apps.apple.com/at/app/wienmobil/id1107918142) and [Android](https://play.google.com/store/apps/details?id=at.wienerlinien.wienmobillab&hl=de_AT&gl=US).

+Note: some tickets need to be validated when entering the subway station, bus or tram.

+Single tickets can be purchased at a price of EUR 2.40.
+A single ticket is valid for traveling one way in one zone.
+You may change to different lines in the course, but you may not interrupt your journey.
+The city of Vienna accounts for one full zone or core zone (Kernzone or "Zone 100").

+**Recommendations**

+We recommend to get a 7-day ticket for EUR 19.70 (in the app) or EUR 22,60 (paper ticket).
+It is valid for seven days from the day of purchase.

+Another option is the 72 hour ticket which costs EUR 17.10 and is valid from the time of purchase until 72 hours later.
+There are 48 hours (EUR 14.10) and 24 hours (EUR 8.00) tickets, too.
+For comparison a single, one-way trip costs EUR 2.40.

+**Bicycles**

+After a free registration, you may rent a bike at various bicycle rental stations across the city.
+More information can be found [here](https://www.wien.info/en/lifestyle-scene/sports/cycling/bicycle-rentals-341248).

+**Taxi/Uber**

+If you need a ride you can either call a taxi or go to one of the many taxi stands all over Vienna.
+Uber is also operating in Vienna.

+- +43 1 31300
+- +43 1 40100

 ## Accommodation